plausible/website/_changes/segment-by-multiple-custom-properties.md

 You can use the filter button on the top right of the dashboard to do the same too.
 There we’ve also added the “contains” option for even more powerful segmenting.

 P.S.
-It’s now easy to exclude your IP address from being counted in your stats.
+It’s now easy to exclude your internal traffic from being counted in your stats.
 [See how](https://plausible.io/docs/excluding).